Maria Theresa of Naples and Sicily, Holy Roman Empress, Empress of Austria

 On September 15, 1790, at the age of 18, Maria Theresa married her double first cousin Archduke Franz of Austria.
 Franz and Maria Theresa had the same four grandparents: Franz I, Holy Roman Emperor and Maria Theresa, Archduchess of Austria, Queen of Hungary and Bohemia; and Carlos III of Spain and Maria Amalia of Saxony.

 This was Franz’s second marriage and the only one of his four marriages that resulted in surviving children.
 Seven of their twelve children survived to adulthood.
 Among the children of Franz and Maria Theresa were: Marie-Louise, the second wife of Napoleon Bonaparte; Emperor Ferdinand I of Austria and Maria Leopoldina, the wife of Emperor Pedro I of Brazil.
-The marriage lasted nearly seventeen years and was said to be a happy one.
+The marriage lasted nearly seventeen years and was said to be very happy.
 Maria Theresa enjoyed participating in social events such as balls and masquerades, even during her twelve pregnancies.
 She loved music and was an important patron of Viennese music.

 Franz and Maria Theresa’s children: